 (some gems are offered separately here, others gems are available in most cities, and online)

 4. gently squeeze the settings with small flat nose craft pliers to be sure the gems will stay in place

-5. check that the gem tops are parallel with the earring and the gem is in all four notches in the prongs with a magnifying glass
+5. check that the gem top is parallel with the earring and the gem is in all four notches in the prongs with a magnifying glass

-6. use standard friction earnuts to wear the finished earrings
+6. use standard earwires (fancy ones are offered separately here) to wear the finished earrings

-Measurements: each circle earring is 12 mm wide by 20.7 mm tall by 14.2 mm deep (includes standard post)
+Measurements: each circle earring is 12 mm wide by 23.2 mm tall by 5.2 mm deep

 Quantity: 1 pair of earrings (2 pieces) is cast as one unit for you to cut apart